jetorz/1million/readme.md

 - Vietnam, Duyen Hai Thermal Power Plant
 - Mainland of China, JiaMusi Coal Transport Project

-## 1.2. 学习课程
+## 1.2.
+Courses

-出于对数据科学的热爱，2019年赴港攻读运筹学与商业统计专业硕士学位(Master of Science in Operational Research and Business Statistics)。擅长数据分析、机器学习、商业分析。
+Being loving data science for a long time, I finally made the decision, which is going to Hong Kong to learn Master of Science in Operational Research and Business Statistics.
+Now I am good at Data analysis, data mining, machine learning and business analysis.

+Courses learnt:

 - Simulation Modelling
 - Managing Organisational Performance